blazeiburgess/acled/README.md

 # ACLED API Wrapper

-A Python library that unofficially wraps the ACLED API.
+A Python library that unofficially wraps the ACLE (Armed Conflict Location & Event Data) API.

+See the project here: https://acleddata.com/

 ## TODO